jina-ai/jina/docs/fundamentals/client/third-party-client.md

 This page is about accessing the Flow with other clients, e.g. `curl`, or programming languages other than python.

+## Golang

+We have developed a [Jina Go Client](https://github.com/jina-ai/client-go) that supports `grpc`, `http` and `websocket` protocol that will allow you to connect to Jina from your Go applications.

+## Kotlin

+Our community has developed a [Jina Kotlin Client](https://github.com/jina-ai/client-go) # TODO Put proper link

 ## HTTP

 ```{admonition} Available Protocols